aldryn/aldryn-docs/docs/tutorial/basic-content-editing.rst

 You're in *Live mode*.
 Switch to *Draft mode*, using the button in the Toolbar.

+.. todo:: an image for the toolbar with the live/draft mode switch highlighted

 In *Draft mode*, you're able to change much of the site's content simply by double-clicking on it.

 When you're hovering over editable content, a *Double-click to edit* pop-up will appear alongside your pointer, along with the name of the content type involved.

+.. todo:: an image of the "double-click to edit" hover

 ==============
 Edit some text